 What I experience in ‘a’ and ‘b’ are contents of the experiences but not properties of the experience itself.
 Although the experiences are real, and their properties are real, the contents (flame-breathing bears and durations) are not real.

-- Another example: it seems to you that you have some kind of experience of the past in memory experiences.
-E.g., it seems to you that you somehow experience in memory a day you when you were young that you slipped on some seaweed.
-But you can’t experience the past because: the past is not present, and anything you experience — however it seems — must be present.
+- Regarding memory: it may seem to you that you have some kind of experience of the past in memory experiences.
+For example, it seems to you that you somehow experience (in memory) when you were young and slipped on some seaweed.
+But – so goes phenomenal presentism – you can’t experience the past because: the past is not present, and anything you experience — however it seems — must be present.

-You might hold this view. for example, if you are a phenomenal presentist and prefer naive realism (SEP) for experience.
+You might hold this view if you are a phenomenal presentist and prefer naive realism (SEP) for experience.
 In that case, experience is only in the present; experience is partially constituted by what is experienced.
 So, what is experienced is present (because: if x is present, then its parts and constituents are present — I take this to be obvious).

-- I think holding phenomenal presentism to be true, explicitly or (as I think in most cases) implicitly, is central to many theorists’ problems with perception, consciousness and experience in time, e.g., with respect to the specious present, time-consciousness, perception under time-lag, the relationship between phenomenology and the physical world etc.
+- Holding phenomenal presentism to be true, explicitly or (as I think in most cases) implicitly, is central to many theorists’ problems with perception, consciousness and experience in time, e.g., with respect to the specious present, time-consciousness, perception under time-lag, the relationship between phenomenology and the physical world.

-- I also think, as a variant of presentism, that, however intuitive or ‘obvious’ (to some) that it might be, it is a false or implausible position given contemporary physics.
-I’ve argued that in my papers — in all of them pretty much, e.g., in my 2010, 2011, 2012, 2013, (and in my 2018 and in a way 2021) – although not in terms of ‘phenomenal presentism’.
+- As a variant of presentism, however intuitive or ‘obvious’ (to some) that it might be, it is a false or implausible position given contemporary physics.
+I’ve argued that in my papers — in all of them pretty much, e.g., in my 2010, 2011, 2012, 2013 (and in my 2018 and, in a way, my 2021) – although not in terms of ‘phenomenal presentism’.

 How one answers it looks to have as much significance as one’s position on how experience occurs in space.
 It is as significant as holding one of the following views about experience: